-Projects must submit Project Reports and annual reports to the Registry and must commit to a Project Duration of 25 years from commencement ("Project Duration").
+Projects must commit to a Project Duration of 25 years from the date the last Project Tree is planted ("Project Duration").
+Project Trees are intended to include the trees planted under a Project Application but not replacement trees over a project's lifetime.
 Projects may earn credits after the 25-year Project Duration as provided in Section 11.
-The Registry ensures permanence through the Performance Guarantee of the ACR or Verra credit retired as part of each City Forest Carbon+ Credit.